Gustavo Páez

-Gustavo Andrés Páez Martinez (born April 16, 1990) is a Venezuelan footballer who plays for Mineros de Guayana as a forward.
+Gustavo Andrés Páez Martinez (born April 16, 1990) is a Venezuelan footballer who plays for Estudiantes de Mérida as a forward.

 Career

 Born in Mérida, Páez started his senior career playing in lowly club Academia Emeritense.
 In 2009, he had a short spell with Peruvian Alianza Lima before returning to his home country to play with Zamora FC, in Venezuelan Primera División.

 In January 2010 Páez signed with NK Interblock Ljubljana playing in the Slovenian First League; despite being regular at the side, he suffered team relegation at the end of the season.
 In September 2010 he went to Italy to play for Serie D side A.S.
 Union Quinto.

 In August 2011 Páez moved to Spain, signing with RCD Mallorca and being assigned to the reserves in Segunda División B. After appearing with the Balearics for two seasons, he joined ACD Lara.

 On 31 January 2017, it was announced that Paez will sign for South African club Kaizer Chiefs F.C.